DrJWCain/VFS/README.md

 Additional thanks are due to the following:
 - All the sponsors and attendees of the SNIA SDC SMB plugfest over the years
-- The Grass Valley Management for having the forsight to support this open source development.
+- The Grass Valley Management for having the foresight to support this open source development.